springernature/frontend-playbook/practices/css/mosaic-css.md

 <a href="/" class="pill-button pin-right">right aligned button</a>
 ```

-Common styles and patterns can then be reused across projects, and for Nature content displayed in the mosaic style, our common shared CSS can be found in [shunter-mosaic] (private repo).
+Common styles and patterns can then be reused across projects, and for Nature content displayed in the mosaic style, our common shared CSS can be found in [shunter-mosaic (private repo)](https://github.com/stubbornella/oocss/wiki/FAQ).
 We can then build on top of this within each project to add styles and patterns that are specific to that project.

 ### Class Names

 Traditionally we have always been told to use semantic class names, that they should reflect the intended structure or meaning of the element it is applied to, as oppose to the presentation.
-However, this idea has been [debunked as a fallacy], as classes aren’t understood by machines (with microformats being a notable exception).
+However, this idea has been [debunked as a fallacy](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/), as classes aren’t understood by machines (with microformats being a notable exception).
 Rather than worrying about creating semantic class names, we should be thinking about creating _sensible_ class names that offer flexibility and reusability.
 They should give meaning to an element to make it easier to understand and maintain for _developers_.
 We can do this by naming them based on their function (role) or based on their form (visual).

 #### Functional Class Names
 Use functional class names when the styling is based on their function or meaning.
 There is a strong connection between the class name, the styles it applies, and the reason the styles are being applied.
 Functional class names will always be used to describe OOCSS objects, as these are styles grouped together to carry out a particular function, and also for positioning utility classes.
 Some examples include: